aponysus/rego/docs/getting-started.md

 ## Explicit wiring (advanced)

-If you want to supply policies, classifiers, and budgets explicitly, build a `retry.Executor`:
+If you want to supply policies, classifiers, and budgets explicitly, build a `retry.Executor` and either use it directly or initialize the facade:

 ```go
 budgets := budget.NewRegistry()